 One of the most important aspects of abstract painting is the artist’s “mark.”
 Making one’s mark, or creating different lines, patterns, and textures on the canvas is crucial to just about any form of visual art, but it’s vital in abstract work, where the artist is channeling an image through his or her own creative lens.
-A mark can be a matter of emotion, intuition, or technique, and it can also be as a signature, pinpointing the identity of the artist.
+A mark can be a matter of emotion, intuition, or technique, and it can also be

 Of course, there’s another meaning in the phrase “making one’s mark” that can be applied to an artist, a reference to their growing skill, notoriety, or influence on an art scene.
 It’s the mix of those two definitions that Meyer Vogl gallery director Katie Geer was thinking of when she conceived of the gallery’s new exhibit, Leave A Mark, which combines the work of four local abstract artists: Laura Deems, Marissa Vogl (gallery co-owner and resident artist), Anne Darby Parker, and Susan Altman.